OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Overview

-Sensitive data could be exposed if a user deliberately takes a screenshot of the application (containing sensitive data), or in the case of malicious application running on the device, that is able to continuously capture the screen.
-For example, capturing a screenshot of a bank application running on the device may reveal information about the user account, his credit, transactions and so on.
+Sensitive data could be exposed if a user deliberately takes a screenshot of the application while sensitive data is displayed, or in the case of a malicious application running on the device, that is able to continuously capture the screen.
+For example, capturing a screenshot of a banking application running on the device may reveal information about the user account, his credit, transactions and so on.

 Masking of sensitive data when presented within an activity of an App should also be enforced to prevent disclosure and mitigate for example shoulder surfing.